 Search for objects using dbForge Studio for SQL Server

-You can search for objects easily and quickly with the help of the Search tool built into dbForge Studio for SQL Server.
+With the help of the Search tool built into dbForge Studio for SQL Server, you can easily and quickly search for objects in databases of any capacity.
 The tool allows you not only to search for and group objects by object type but also to view the DDL script of the selected object and navigate to the selected object in the Database Explorer tree.

 Now, let’s see how to search for objects in dbForge Studio.
 In Database Explorer, right-click the required database and select Find Object.
 In the Search document that opens, do the following: